RolandWukovits/AC-Powerwall/README.md

 - ADS1115 16-bit Analog to Digital Converter
 - 6-way Relay Module (5V, activate on LOW)
 - Rotary Encoder Switch
-- 3x Mosfet Module to switch 12V LED-Indicators
 - 3 12V LED-Indicators (red, yellow, green)
 - SD-Card Module
 - 20A AC-current sensor module to be connected on the inverter AC connection
 - ESP01 Module (ESP8266)
-- AMS1117 3,3V Version Buck converter to power ESP01
 - 12 way Rotary Switch as Mode selector
-- 13x 10k, 2x 1k, 1x 2k, 1x 830R 1/4W resistors
+- iverse 1/4W resistors and electrolytic capacitors
 - diverse male, female headers and sockets

 The controller is switching: